This was the terminus of the line from Inveramsay. This terminus replaced the earlier one, less well sited to the south, at Macduff (Banff).

 To the west, across the River Deveron, was another terminus, Banff.

-The station was a chandlery and is now a shop and restaurant The Platform, Macduff .
+The station building was a chandlery for many years.
+It is now a shop and restaurant The Platform, Macduff .

-Macduff Aquarium is to the east for the former station, close to the harbour.
+Macduff Aquarium is to the east of the former station, close to the harbour.